-2.5 Descriptions of spoken competence at each level
+2.3 Descriptions of spoken competence at B1 level

-LanguageCert and CEFR qualification level Descriptor Preliminary (A1) Can understand and use familiar everyday expressions and very basic phrases satisfying practical needs in connection with education, training and social roles.
-Can introduce him/herself and others and can ask and answer questions about personal details such as possessions, address and people known.
-Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.
-Access (A2) Can understand sentences and frequently-used expressions related to areas of most immediate relevance such as basic personal and family information, shopping, local geography, employment, education, training and social roles.
-Can communicate in simple and routine tasks requiring a direct exchange of information, feelings and opinions on familiar and routine matters.
-Can engage in conversation to establish shared understanding about familiar topics.
-Achiever (B1) Can understand the main points of clear standard communication on matters regularly encountered in social roles, work, school, leisure, education and training.
+LanguageCert and CEFR qualification level Descriptor Achiever (B1) Can understand the main points of clear standard communication on matters regularly encountered in social roles, work, school, leisure, education and training.
 Can convey information, feelings and opinions on familiar topics, using appropriate formality.
 Can engage in discussion in a familiar situation making relevant points and responding to reach a shared understanding.
 Can deal with most situations likely to arise whilst travelling in an area where the language is spoken.
 Can describe experiences and events, dreams, hopes and ambitions and briefly give explanations for opinions and plans.